About Thornberry.

 Our history.

-Thornberry Animal Sanctuary (registered charity no. 1018048) is led by a Board of Trustees, who oversee and manage the sanctuary as volunteers, with the current Board being particularly ‘hands-on’ in the daily management of all aspects of the charity.
+Thornberry Animal Sanctuary (registered charity no. 1205404) is led by a Board of Trustees, who oversee and manage the sanctuary as volunteers, with the current Board being particularly ‘hands-on’ in the daily management of all aspects of the charity.

 We have also always relied extensively on the invaluable contribution of volunteers and will continue to do so.
 Many volunteers have been working on behalf of Thornberry for years, in animal care roles such as dog-walking, cat and rabbit care, educating our pets of all sizes, including our horses, to interact with people calmly and with trust, perhaps for the first time in their lives.
-Volunteers work in our sales areas or off site in fundraising activities and in numerous other ways.
+Volunteers also work in our sales areas or off site in fundraising activities and in numerous other ways.
 They offer a huge breadth of experience, skill and generous gifts of their time and hard work, which have made it possible for Thornberry to survive for over 30 years.

 There have been many changes and developments at Thornberry.
 We have two sites, the main one open to visitors at Todwick Road, near Dinnington/ North Anston, which houses our smaller pets: dogs, cats, rabbits, guinea pigs and others.
-Our our site is at Ravenfield, where we have 30 or more horses and ponies and 5 pet pigs, not to mention two hens which we treat as our pets too.
+Our other site is at Ravenfield, where we have 30 or more horses and ponies and 5 pet pigs, not to mention two hens which we treat as our pets too.

-We continue to strive to improve, in our ways of working above all but on our sites too.
+We continue to strive to improve, in our ways of working above all, but on our sites too.
 Maintenance of a thirty-year-old infrastructure is a constant task whilst developments and improvements are a constant goal.

 We expect that a History section on our website written in 10 years time will see those aspects that we need to change transformed, whilst the best of what we are and what we do now is retained.
 We invite visitors and supporters to join us on our journey.